 There’s nothing bad to say about Mausritter because it’s positioned itself into a spot where it can’t be bad.
 It is not daring.
 It is not putting itself out on the ledge.
 It saw a hole in the road and paved over it.
 So now, where you would normally drive over it and curse loudly as your car is shaken by a dastardly pot hole, you can drive smoothly.

 Mausritter is a product of the Questing Beast design school.
 Questing Beast being the youtube review/flip-through channel of Ben Milton, the game designer behind Knave (which is mentioned in the acknowledgements of Mausritter.)
 The Questing Beast design school is all about usability at the table.
 It demands a rigid set of standards for what qualifies a good book.
-It’s product-focused.
 It’s all about tables, bullet points, and two-page spreads.
 It demands serviceable art.
-It makes a distinct separation between art and product and says that TTRPGs fall to one side of that, not the other.
+The reviews themselves make a distinct separation between art and product simply by what it values and devalues, and says that TTRPGs should fall to one side of that, not the other.

 These things aren’t bad by any means.
 But reading Mausritter I can’t stop thinking about Questing Beast and how this book feels like it was designed specifically with it in mind.
 It’s a factory preset; the default for what makes a Good Guidebook.
 But it doesn’t surprise me.
 It doesn’t tickle my imagination.
 And it doesn’t take any risks.
 It’s a child of many parents that has yet to do anything of its own.

 In the end, Mausritter is what you get when you take OSR design and make it into a Product.
-Mausritter is nearly a perfect game in that regard.
-It’s still being supported by the creators with new box sets and new adventures (which is where you can find the risks/artistry).
+A perfect game.
+Mausritter succeeds in that.
+It’s still being supported by the creators with new box sets and new adventures (which is where you can find the risks).
 You will have a good time playing it and it makes for a great alternative to most corporate TTRPGs that aren’t nearly as well put together or supported.